nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 In order to use fuzzy search from the application, we also have the `FuzzyManager` class which exposes a more convenient API for us to rank clients and projects.
-The class diagram below shows a high level overview of the classes involved.
+The class diagram below shows a high-level overview of the classes involved.

 ![FuzzyManagerHighLevelClassDiagram](images/fuzzy/FuzzyManagerHighLevelClassDiagram.png)